rukmanigopalan/adlsgen1togen2migrationsamples/README.md

  **Note** Path to [IncrementalLoadConfig.json](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Configuration/IncrementalLoadConfig.json)script for more reference .

-### 3. Azure data factory pipeline creation and execution
+3. **Azure data factory pipeline creation and execution**

  Run the script [StartIncrementalLoadMigration.ps1](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/StartIncrementalLoadMigration.ps1) to start the incremental copy process.

  ![image](https://user-images.githubusercontent.com/62351942/78946426-8a682780-7a77-11ea-973b-8f7cad667295.png)

-### 4. Azure Data factory pipeline monitoring
+4. **Azure Data factory pipeline monitoring**

- The pipeline will be created in Azure data factory and can be monitored in below way :
+ The pipeline will be created in Azure data factory and can be monitored in below way:

  ![image](https://user-images.githubusercontent.com/62351942/78946760-6fe27e00-7a78-11ea-915e-e716fb1d1c78.png)

  ### Data Validation

-This step ensures that the incremental data is only migrated from Gen1 to Gen2.To validate this,below are the sequence of scripts being called out :

-   *  **ConnectToAzure** : Connects to Azure using pre defined and saved subscription details and credentials .

-   *  **InvokeValidation** : Invokes the Gen1 Inventory and Gen2 Inventory details and validate the data from both.

-   *  **GetGen1Inventory** : This script will read the Gen1 file and folder details.

-   *  **GetGen2Inventory** : This script will read the Gen2 file and folder details.

-   *  **CompareGen1andGen2** : This script will compare the Gen1 and Gen2 folder and file details and generate output     		report post migration.
+ This step will validate the Gen1 and Gen2 data based on file name, file path and file size.

-**Run the script** [StartIncrementalLoadValidation.ps1](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/StartIncrementalLoadValidation.ps1) in powershell , once the azure data factory pipeline run status is succeeded
+**Run the script** [StartIncrementalLoadValidation.ps1](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/StartIncrementalLoadValidation.ps1) in PowerShell.

+Note: This script will be run only after the azure data factory pipeline run is completed(run status = succeeded).

 ![image](https://user-images.githubusercontent.com/62353482/78954784-01121e80-7a92-11ea-8799-1b075e06b29d.png)

-### 4. Data Comparison Report
+ **Data Comparison Report**

-Once the Gen1 and Gen2 data is compared and validated , the result summary is generated in CSV file into the Output folder as below :
+  Once the Gen1 and Gen2 data is compared and validated, the result is generated in CSV file into the Output folder as below:

 ![image](https://user-images.githubusercontent.com/62351942/78856445-ad44fe00-79db-11ea-89e7-c4f89dd62701.png)

-The CSV file will show the matched and unmatched records with file name , Gen1 File path , Gen2 file path ,Gen1 file size ,Gen2 File size and Ismatching status
+The CSV file will show the matched and unmatched records with file name, Gen1 and Gen2 File path, Gen1 and Gen2 file size and Ismatching status

 ![image](https://user-images.githubusercontent.com/62351942/78914832-da2afc80-7a3f-11ea-8e94-b788ee2bd710.png)

-**Note** : IsMatching status = Yes (For matched records ) and No (Unmatched records)
+**Note**: IsMatching status = Yes (For matched records ) and No (Unmatched records)

-### 5. Application update
+### Application update

-This section makes sure that post Incremental copy pattern is complete and data is validated , the mount path in the work loads is configured to Gen2 endpoint.
+ This step will configure the path in the work loads (**Azure DataBricks**) to Gen2 endpoint.

 * **Stop the job scheduler**